Melania Trump breaks social media silence with Easter Sunday post

 The former first lady posted a photo of a pink rose along with the words: “Happy Easter!”

-Nor did she attend a Tuesday night press conference that the former president held at Mar-a-Lago on returning to Florida, where he thanked his children without mentioning his wife.
+Nor did she attend a Tuesday night press conference that Mr Trump held at Mar-a-Lago on returning to Florida, where he thanked his children without mentioning his wife.

 However Ms Trump’s father, Viktor Knavs, sat in the front row between Mr Trump’s two sons, Eric and Don Jr.